On the power of adaptivity in statistical adversaries

 Our first result is an affirmative answer to~\Cref{question} for the broad class of {\sl statistical query} (SQ) algorithms.
 Our proof will require a mild assumption on this cost function, the precise statement of which we defer to the body of the paper.
 For now, we simply refer to cost functions satisfying this assumption as ``reasonable", and mention that it is easily satisfied by all standard noise models, and can be seen to be necessary for our result to hold.

-\begin{theorem}[See \Cref{thm:sq-formal} for the formal version] For all reasonable cost functions $\rho$ and SQ algorithms $\mathcal{A}$, the behavior of $\mathcal{A}$ in the presence of adaptive $\rho$-adversaries well-approximates that of $\mathcal{A}$ in the presence of oblivious adversaries. \end{theorem}
+\begin{theorem}[\violet{SQ algorithms are robust to adaptive adversaries}]\footnote{\violet{See \Cref{thm:sq-formal} for the formal version of this theorem.}} For all reasonable cost functions $\rho$ and SQ algorithms $\mathcal{A}$, the behavior of $\mcA' \coloneqq \mathcal{A}$ in the presence of adaptive $\rho$-adversaries well-approximates that of $\mathcal{A}$ in the presence of oblivious adversaries. \end{theorem}

+A key ingredient in our proof of \Cref{thm:SQ} is a novel reduction, using duality, from a $k$-query SQ algorithm to a single ``representative" SQ.

 In other words, the SQ framework neutralizes adaptive adversaries into oblivious ones, and in the context of~\Cref{question}, we can take $\mathcal{A}'$ to be $\mathcal{A}$ itself.
 Looking ahead to our other results, we remark that such a statement cannot be true for all algorithms: there are trivial examples of (non-SQ) algorithms $\mathcal{A}$ for which $\mathcal{A}'$ has to be a modified version of $\mathcal{A}$.\footnote{One such example is $\mathcal{D} = \mathrm{Bernoulli}(\frac1{2})$ and $\mathcal{A} = \Ind[\text{number of $1$'s in the sample is $0$ mod 100}]$.
 As the sample size grows, an oblivious adversary can barely change the acceptance probability of $\mathcal{A}$, whereas an adaptive one can change it completely.}